OpenBCI/Documentation/docs/05ThirdParty/01-Myoware/14-MyoWare_Integration.md

 ### 4. Streaming EMG Data with the OpenBCI GUI

 Attach three Skintact electrodes to the three electrodes on the MyoWare board, and then stick the board on a muscle you'd like to monitor.
-The adafruit MyoWare tutorial has good guidelines for MyoWare board placement: (https://learn.adafruit.com/getting-started-with-myoware-muscle-sensor/placing-electrodes).
+The adafruit MyoWare tutorial has good guidelines for MyoWare board placement: (https:).

 You'll be able to see signals from the MyoWare electrodes in the OpenBCI GUI.
 If you connected E and M to the N1P pins on the OpenBCI board, then the MyoWare data will appear in channel 1.